C.3 Allocating the Cost in an Asset Acquisition

 ASC 805-50 does not provide guidance on how an acquiring entity should classify

-approach is to analogize to the guidance applied by an acquirer in a business
+to analogize to the guidance applied by an acquirer in a business combination.

-retains the acquiree’s previous lease classification “unless the lease is
+the acquiree’s previous lease classification “unless the lease is modified and that

-modified and that modification is not accounted for as a separate contract in
+modification is not accounted for as a separate contract in accordance with paragraph

-lease modification as a “change to the terms and conditions of a contract that
+842-20-20 defines a lease modification as a “change to the terms and conditions of a

-results in a change in the scope of or the consideration for a lease.”
-We do not
+contract that results in a change in the scope of or the consideration for a lease.”
+We do

-these circumstances, an entity would view the asset acquisition as a
+circumstances, an entity would view the asset acquisition as a continuation of the

 Another approach to determining the classification of a lease acquired in an

-reassess lease classification as of the acquisition date since that date marks
+classification as of the acquisition date since that date marks the entity’s first

-the entity’s first involvement with the lease (i.e., it is a new lease from the
+involvement with the lease (i.e., it is a new lease from the acquiring entity’s

-acquiring entity’s perspective).
-Thus, if this alternative is used, an acquiring
+perspective).
+Thus, if this alternative is used, an acquiring entity’s lease

 While either approach to classifying a lease acquired in an asset acquisition is considered acceptable,